confluentinc/examples/replicator-schema-translation/README.md

 * A single node Schema Registry cluster containing `srcSchemaregistry`.
 In production, a master/standby configuration is recommended.
 * A single node Schema Registry cluster containing `destSchemaregistry`.
 In production, a master/standby configuration is recommended.
 * A single Connect worker that runs Replicator.
-* A source client container (kafkaClient) that creates a source topic and provides test data
+* A source client container (`kafkaClient`) that creates a source topic and provides test data.

 In all containers, minimal non-replicator configuration is supplied.